 If you don’t know if a career move is your next step, then look for volunteer opportunities or hobbies in the areas you are researching.

 As you make a list of possibilities (for either a career or other endeavor), then do separate research to discover more about the specific responsibilities, education, knowledge, and skills involved for each possibility.

-In your research, you may determine you need more training or education.
-You may discover you need to buff up your existing skills or gain more hands-on experience.
-Do your research on exactly what’s involved in getting up to speed and how you can do this.
+In your research, you may decide you need more training or education.
+You might discover you need to buff up your existing skills or gain more hands-on experience.
+Do your research on exactly what’s involved in getting up to speed.

 When I was going through this process, I learned I needed more education for either a career in counseling or coaching.